 Main Course items in Gujarathi Thali

 One relates to Gujarati Thali as having a lot of bowls and items, but this one isn’t regular.
-I felt that the number of items were on the lesser side.
+I felt that the number of items was on the lesser side.
 The Silver Gujarati Thali at Agashiye had Fudina Bataka, Kacha Kela Karela Kaju, Valor Muthiya, Chole, Gujarati Kadhi and Dal.
 Since this is an unlimited Gujarati thali at Agashiye, you can have how much every you want.
 The Fudina Bataka were ok and Kacha Kel Karela Kaju was something new.
 The dry curry was chewy and flavorful.
-However my favorite of the night had to be Valor Muthiya, Gujarati Kadhi and Dal.
-My taste buds were craving for these flavors for ages and Agashiye justified it.
+However, my favourite of the night had to be Valor Muthiya, Gujarati Kadhi and Dal.
+My taste buds were craving these flavours for ages and Agashiye justified it.
 Overall, the food was good.

 Desserts in Silver Gujarati Thali